Whitty never told about Eat Out to Help Out but ‘should have been’ – inquiry

 England’s chief medical officer is giving evidence to the public inquiry into the handling of Covid-19 for a second day.

-The country’s top scientists were never informed about the Eat Out to Help Out scheme, despite Boris Johnson saying they were consulted, Sir Chris Whitty has told the pandemic inquiry.
+The country’s top scientists were never told about the Eat Out to Help Out scheme, despite Boris Johnson and Rishi Sunak saying they were consulted, the pandemic inquiry has been told.

-In potentially damaging testimony, Sir Chris said he and Sir Patrick Vallance, the Government’s former chief scientific adviser, were never told about the plan, adding: “I think we should have been.”
+In potentially damaging testimony, England’s chief medical officer Sir Chris Whitty said he and Sir Patrick Vallance, the Government’s former chief scientific adviser, were never told about the plan, adding: “I think we should have been.”

-Sir Chris said he raised objections to Number 10 about how it was handled, adding “this was aimed at the centre.”
+Sir Chris said he raised objections to Number 10 about how the issue was handled, adding “this was aimed at the centre.”

 In evidence submitted to the inquiry, Mr Sunak said he “(did) not recall any concerns about the scheme”.